Number of Online Women Sports Bettors on the Rise

 Bonus Abuse A Problem, Not A Contributor

 A fair critique of the 115% growth in women’s sports bettors is that it results from bonus abuse.
-This could mean men signing up for accounts under the name of their wife or girlfriend and taking advantage of the free bets that come with registering with each online sportsbook.
+This could mean men signing up for accounts under their wife's or girlfriend's name and taking advantage of the bonus bets offered when registering online.

 And while the panel did admit bonus abuse is a problem in the industry, it didn’t attribute it to the overwhelming growth of women in sports betting.